 Founder Between FuckUp-Nights and Anonymous Bankruptcy

-While a few years ago failed founders met as anonymous insolvency bankers, FuckUp Nights failure is almost glorified these days - apparently, at least, because behind closed doors it is still said: "He just can not, then it is called."
+While a few years ago failed founders met as anonymous insolvencies, failure is now more or less glorified in FuckUp Nights - apparently at least, because behind closed doors it is still: "He can't do it, they say."

 With a business start to failure, in Germany is still no fun and who falls, must reckon with much malice.
 But failure is entrepreneurial normality, it just belongs to it, as well as getting up and going on afterwards.